No Weighted-Regret Learning in Adversarial Bandits with Delays: The FKM Algorithm for Adversarial Bandit Convex Optimization with Delayed Feedback

-which means that this sequence yields an expected regret of at least $\frac{T}{2\left(\left|\mathcal{K}\right|+1\right)^{2}}$. \end{proof}
+which means that this sequence yields an expected regret of at least $\frac{T}{4\left(\left|\mathcal{K}\right|+1\right)^{2}}$. \end{proof}

-\section{The EXP3 Algorithm for Adversarial Multi-armed Bandits with Delayed Feedback}
+\section{The EXP3 Algorithm for Adversarial Multi-Armed Bandits with Delayed Feedback}

-Consider a player that at each round $t$ has to pick one out of $K$ arms.
+Consider a player that at each round $t$ picks one out of $K$ arms.
 Let $a_{t}$ be the arm the player chooses at round $t$.
-The cost at round $t$ from arm $i$ is $l_{t}^{\left(i\right)}\in\left[0,1\right]$, and let \textbf{$\boldsymbol{l}_{t}=\left(l_{t}^{\left(1\right)},...,l_{t}^{\left(K\right)}\right)$} be the cost vector.
+The cost at round $t$ of playing arm $i$ is $l_{t}^{\left(i\right)}\in\left[0,1\right]$, and let \textbf{$\boldsymbol{l}_{t}=\left(l_{t}^{\left(1\right)},...,l_{t}^{\left(K\right)}\right)$} be the cost vector.
 At round $t$, the EXP3 algorithm, detailed in Algorithm \ref{alg:EXP3}, chooses an arm at random using a distribution that depends on the history of the game.
 The variant when $\gamma_{t}\neq0$, as we use against an adaptive adversary, is known as EXP3-IX (see \cite{neu2015explore}).
 We denote the vector of probabilities of the player for choosing arms at round $t$ by $\boldsymbol{p}_{t}\in\Delta^{K}$, where $\Delta^{K}$ denotes the $K$-simplex.
-This is also known as the mixed strategy of the player.
+This is also known as the mixed action of the player.
 We also define the following filtration

-which is generated from all the actions for which the feedback was received up to round $t$ and all previous cost functions.
-Note that the mixed strategy $\boldsymbol{p}_{t}$ is a $\mathcal{F}_{t}$-measurable random variable since it uses information that was received up to time $t$.
-With a slight abuse of notation, we use $\mathcal{F}_{s_{-}}$ to denote the filtration induced from all actions for which the feedback has been received up to time $s_{-}$ and all the cost functions of the rounds before $t$.
+which is generated from all the actions for which the feedback was received up to round $t$ and all cost functions up to round $t$.
+Note that the mixed action $\boldsymbol{p}_{t}$ is a $\mathcal{F}_{t}$-measurable random variable since $\mathcal{F}_{t}$ includes everything that could affect the algorithm up to round $t$.
+With a slight abuse of notation, we use $\mathcal{F}_{s_{-}}$ to denote the filtration induced from all actions for which the feedback has been received and used up to step $s_{-}$ and all the cost functions up to round $t$.